-Forget what comes to mind when you imagine a cactus because Epiphytic Cacti do not grow in the sand, nor do they have large spikes.
+Forget what comes to mind when you imagine a cactus because Epiphytic Cacti do not grow in the sand and do not have large spikes.

 Unlike most cacti, which live in arid, desert conditions, Epiphytic Cacti growing in rainforests may receive up to 157 inches (400 cm) of rainfall annually.

 They are called epiphytic because they grow on other plants, although they are not parasites.
 With their roots, they anchor themselves in the crotches of tree branches, where organic matter tends to collect and decompose.
-This light, loose medium allows water and oxygen to reach the plants' roots, which absorb the water and dissolved nutrients.
+This light, loose medium allows water and oxygen to reach the roots of the plant, which absorb the water and dissolved nutrients.

 Various species of Epiphytic Cacti with interesting foliage and spectacular blooms are currently available on the market.
 Schlumbergera (Christmas Cactus and Thanksgiving Cactus) cultivars are easy to find and come in many colors.
 Hatiora (Easter Cactus) cultivars are increasingly popular, as are cultivars of Epiphyllum (Orchid Cacti).
 Their names generally refer to the season when they bloom.

-Understanding what makes Epiphytic Cacti special will help you make the best decisions concerning their care.
+Understanding what makes Epiphytic Cacti unique will help you make the best decisions concerning their care.
 They need a well-draining medium with lots of air space and thrive as houseplants because of their relatively low lighting requirements.
 Unlike Desert Cacti, Epiphytic Cacti should be kept damp but not soaking wet.
 Allowing them to dry slightly between waterings is also acceptable.

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus